Aliases for ELL3 Gene

 GeneCards Summary for ELL3 Gene

 ELL3 (Elongation Factor For RNA Polymerase II 3) is a Protein Coding gene.
-Among its related pathways are Gene Expression and RNA Polymerase II Transcription Initiation And Promoter Clearance.
+Among its related pathways are Gene Expression and Formation of HIV elongation complex in the absence of HIV Tat.
 GO annotations related to this gene include enhancer binding.
 An important paralog of this gene is ELL2.

 UniProtKB/Swiss-Prot for ELL3 Gene